Environmental impact of fashion: Greenhouse gas emissions

+Water use and pollution

 Improperly disposing of clothing can harm the environment, especially through wastewater.
 Chemicals from decomposing clothing can leach into the air and into the ground, affecting both groundwater and surface water.
 Aside from plastic pollution, textiles also contributes significantly to marine pollution.
 Unlike plastic, textile pollution's impact on marine life occurs in its various supply chain processes.
 Pollutants like pesticides and clothing manufacturing chemicals cling to particles that accumulate in the waters ecosystem and consequently enter into human food chains.

 Microfiber pollution

 Plastic and synthetic textile are both created from a chemical structure called polymer.
-The Merriam-Webster dictionary defines polymer as “a chemical compound or mixture of compounds formed by polymerization and consisting essentially of repeating structural units.”
+The Merriam-Webster dictionary defines polymer as "a chemical compound or mixture of compounds formed by polymerization and consisting essentially of repeating structural units."
 For plastic, the common polymer found is PET, polyethylene (PE), or polypropylene (PP), whereas for textile, the polymer found the most abundant in the collection of waste is polyester and nylon textiles.

 Textiles shed microfibers at every stage of their life cycle, from production, to use, to end of life disposal.
 These fibers end up in the soil, air, lakes, and oceans.
 Microfiber pollution has existed as long as the textile industry has, but only recently has it come under public scrutiny.
 The Ocean Wise Conservation Association produced a study discussing the textile waste.
 For polyester, it stated that on average, humans shed around 20 to 800 mg micro polyester waste for every kg textile washed.
-A smaller amount for nylon is found; for every kg of fabrics washed, we shed around 11 to 63 mg nylon microfiber waste to the waters.
+A smaller amount for nylon is found; for every kg of fabrics washed, around 11 to 63 mg of nylon microfiber waste are shed into bodies of water.
 Washing synthetic textiles releases microplastics and microfibers into the oceans.
 This type of waste is most commonly found from washing machine cycles, where fibers of clothes fall loose during the tumbling process.
 An individual domestic load of laundry can shed up to 700,000 microfibers.

 The Association also released a study stating that on average, households in the United States and Canada produce around 135 grams of microfibers, which is equivalent to 22 kilotons of microfibers released to the wastewater annually.
 These wastewater will go through various waste water treatment plants, however, around 878 tons of those 22 kilotons were left untreated and hence, thrown into the ocean.
-For comparison, 878 tons of waste is equivalent to around 9 - 10 blue whales in the ocean.
-This is how much we pollute just from textile.